How To Find Tangent Line With Derivative

 Q2: Can I use the equation of the tangent line to approximate function values?

 Yes!
 Near the point of tangency, the tangent line provides a good linear approximation of the function.
-This is the basis of linearization, a powerful technique for approximating function values.
+In real terms, this is the basis of linearization, a powerful technique for approximating function values.
 The further you move from the point of tangency, the less accurate the approximation becomes.

 Q3: What happens if the derivative is zero at the given point?